 Try clearing the cache of your web page.
 In most cases, it will show up in a matter of few minutes.
-In some rare cases, it can take upto 24 hours – which is quite normal.
+In some rare cases, it can take upto 24 hours – which should not be a concern.

-Do not panic and worry about this, rather focus on creating more contents and driving traffic to your blog to see the real revenue reflecting on your Adsense dashboard.
+Do not panic and worry about this, rather focus on creating more contents and driving traffic to your blog to see the real revenue reflecting on your Adsense dashboard over time.